awslabs/live-streaming-with-automated-multi-language-subtitling/README.md

 # Live Streaming with Automated Multi-Language Subtitling

-Live Streaming with Automated Multi-Language Subtitling is a solution that automatically generates multi-language subtitles for live events.
+Live Streaming with Automated Multi-Language Subtitling is a GitHub project that automatically generates multi-language subtitles for live events.

-This solution uses Machine Learning (ML) services for transcription and translation.
+This project uses Amazon Machine Learning (ML) services for transcription and translation.
 This implementation provides subtitles not to be confused with captions that are used for broadcast television.

-For more details see the [solution home page](https://aws.amazon.com/solutions/live-streaming-with-automated-multi-language-subtitling/).

 ## On this Page
 - [Live Streaming with Automated Multi-Language Subtitling](#live-streaming-with-automated-multi-language-subtitling)